NubletZ/sp109b/Notes/Week1/README.md

 ```
 $ gcc -o sum main.c sum.c -I.
 ```
-This will compiles the two .c files and names the executeable program as sum.
-The -I here have a function to make gcc focus in the curren directory while (.) is typed to include the sum.h file.
+This will compiles both of "*.c" files and names the executeable program as sum.
+The -I here have a function to make gcc focus in the current directory while (.) is typed to include the sum.h file.

 The next example will compile program by using makefile to manage the above collection of code
 ```